 The study group will provide TWIML enrollees some of the benefits of taking the course live.
 Robert will hold a weekly review session after each week of study in the sequence, will be available to answer questions via Slack, will personally grade submitted assignments, and will be available to assist with course homework and projects.

-To learn more about the courses and study group, check out the recording from our webinar, or peruse the FAQ we’ve prepared below.
+To learn more about the courses and study group please feel free to peruse the FAQ we’ve prepared below.
 Note, enrollment is open through Tuesday, June 30th.

 Frequently Asked Questions